 I am the president here at Queen City Clay, or “Leisure Consultant”, as my older brother liked to call my position.
 I have the best teaching staff in all the land and love working with them and our incredible student community on a daily basis.
 I am pretty loud at all times so you should be able to find me in the studio.
 Some might consider me a good looking rebel that plays by his own rules, while others use the endearing term “dork”.
 I went to DePauw University for undergrad and got a degree in English (yes, English.)
 I then went to Wichita State for my M.F.A. in clay.
 I work mainly on the wheel and create sculpture as well as functional forms.
 My wife is a UC professor and we have three great kids.
 Come in and say “hi” sometime.
 I would love to show you around!

 Chrissy is our lead handbuilding instructor and studio administrator.
 She graduated from Miami University and is the polar opposite of a sorority girl.
 She has been hardened by northern Ohio winters and raising two kids and a husband.
+Chrissy has now taught herself web design and analytics which means she is the only one who can control the robots.
 We all do exactly as she says, when she says it.
 She also happens to be a brilliant teacher and her students tend to say “Well, that’s not how Chrissy does it” when we help them outside of class.
 We are all convinced that if she wasn’t working for us she would be paid to sit in a room and solve the world’s problems, two at a time.

 Dirty Sculptures, saucy comments, oversize sunglasses…classic Beth.
 Beth came to us straight from the Rhode Island School of Art and Design, or Fancy Pants School as we like to call it.
+She has a very cool husband and two awesome boys (who also look very hip in big sunglasses!)
 She’s in charge of major accounts and seems to be able to handle ANYTHING!
 We put her in a straight jacket and suspended her over a shark tank right before we opened…she still beat us to the first customer.
 Aside from her sales prowess, Beth is also a great teacher and all around ceramic artist.
-Retail just got cool!
+She forgets half of what I tell her but I just realized that’s called “Selective hearing!”
+And to be fair, I say a lot of ridiculous things.
 Come in and say hi because we love her and we know you will too.

 Kirk is one of the craziest people any of us have met.
 He can make you think about the world in a completely different way (as long as you understand what he says).
 In the last few years, Kirk has tripled the size of our sculpture program.
 His students tend to find their voice quickly and never look back.
 Please don’t lay any snacks down beside him while you are in the studio.
 He has two hollow legs and, much like a stray cat, if you feed him once he might follow you home.
 People who feed him do tend to get their sculptures through the kiln faster.
 Food for thought.